John Ummel, a long-time (now retired) resident of Santa Barbara, is the creator and head guide for all three tours.

-Starting out has a high school teacher (he comes from a family of teachers), John spent most of his career as an auditor for a water district in Northern California.
+Starting out as a high school teacher (he comes from a family of teachers), John’s tours focus on story-telling and historical oddities that add to Santa Barbara’s unique history.
+John spent most of his career working in the public sector, most recently as an auditor for a water district in Northern California.
 He has three children, all married and living in Colorado.
 Besides conducting tours, John is also a backyard beekeeper, and enjoys fishing, hiking, and traveling with his wife, Vicki.

 Don’t let the South African accent fool you.
 Mandi has a deep passion for, and knowledge of, her adopted hometown of Santa Barbara.
 After settling in SoCal in 1984, her first vacation was to Santa Barbara, and she was hooked.
 Small wonder she later moved here with her husband and dog.

 An ex high school teacher, Mandi has always been fascinated by history and sharing what she has learned.
 More recently, she ran an ad agency in Orange County, where this self described information junkie was able to enjoy learning all about many different industries in lots of different places over the years.

 Fast forward to the present where it all comes together leading, the tours of the Funk Zone.
 She clearly loves the job as is evidenced by her stellar 5 star reviews.

 David Babbott first visited Santa Barbara in 1970 and lived here